bal-sm/repo-for-learning/systems/programming/html_javascript/htmx_docs/docs.md

   - This is known as [Progressive Enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement),
     - and it allows a wider audience to use your site's functionality.

+- Other 'htmx' patterns can be adapted to achieve progressive enhancement as well,
+  - but they will require more thought.

 ...